 So, what’s to be learned from all of this?
 It may be that we should not only reduce the amount of saturated fat we consume, but to also choose healthy substitutes over processed carbs and foods containing high amounts of sugar.

-Senior HomeCare of Tucson is always available to assist older adults improve their heart health by planning and preparing nutritious meals, as well as home care services such as:
+Senior HomeCare of Tucson, leaders in elder care in Tucson is always available to assist older adults improve their heart health by planning and preparing nutritious meals, as well as home care services such as:

 - Grocery shopping to ensure that healthy, fresh foods are always on hand